 This fund has been established to provide financial assistance when a Kogod student (major, minor, or enrolled in a graduate program) encounters unexpected, immediate, and temporary personal hardship that puts at risk their ability to successfully progress in their course work toward degree completion and fulfill other commitments at AU.
+The fund is unable to support long-term or continuous situations but we can help you find community-based resources to support ongoing issues.

 - Student must be currently enrolled in an undergraduate or graduate degree program at Kogod School of Business, and in good standing with the university and are not in any violation of the AU Student Conduct Code.